 Questions or Concerns

-- If you wish to obtain authorization to conduct open-air burning;
+- Want to obtain authorization to conduct open-air burning;

-- If you wish to confirm which Open-Air Burning Zone your property is located in; or
+- Want to confirm which Open-Air Burning Zone your property is located in; or

-- If you have a concern about open-air burning that is being conducted in contravention of the policy.
+- Have a concern about open-air burning that is being conducted in contravention of the policy.